-Main focus area during the development phase of the Ascent3 was improvement the of the performance figures in comparison to the predecessor.
+Main focus area during the development phase of the Summit XC3 was the improvement of the key performance figures in comparison to the predecessor.
 We wanted a wing with higher trim speed and better L/D at all speeds, and through the use of advanced software we could begin to compare on the virtual 3D models right from the outset of the drawing process.
 Combining different software allowed us to draw a wing that at least in the virtual world was significantly better, and the real-life refinement and testing showed that the computer models were right.